 OpenBundle will be comprised of a few components:

 The OpenBundle Protocol, built on Ethereum, which establishes a set of bundling, money splitting, and subscription billing rules that no one person or organization can change.
 The rules will be governed over time by OpenBundle's stakeholders.

 The INK token, part of the protocol, serves to incentivize OpenBundle's growth.
 10% of subscription revenue is shared by holders of INK in proportion to their holding.
 Anyone can earn INK as a reward for referring subscribers and publishers to the network.

 OpenBundle Admin, a web application for publishers to list their content as part of OpenBundle, manage its price, and be notified when subscriptions start and stop.

-OpenBundle is a team of 6 based in Philadelphia.
+We are a small team of creators based in Philadelphia.
 Say email@example.com.